jhsu802701/rails-mvc-tutorial1/4-analysis.md

 * The annotate gem prints the output of the "rails routes" command in the beginning of the config/routes.rb file.
 This output includes the path name, HTTP action, path, and controller action.

 ## Views
 The pupil view pages are in the app/views/pupils directory.
+When a specific method is called by the controller, the corresponding view page is displayed.

 ## Controller
 * The pupil controller is defined in the app/controllers/pupils_controller.rb file.